BehnamZeinali/IMUNet/README.md

 # Dataset
 Five datasets have been used in the paper.
-* A new method for collecting a dataset using Android cellphones that uses [ARCore API](https://developers.google.com/ar/reference) for collecting the ground truth trajectory has been proposed and a dataset using this method along with the method proposed in [RIDI](https://github.com/higerra/ridi_imu) using Lenovo Tango device for collecting the ground truth trajectory has been collected.
+* A new method for collecting a dataset using Android cellphones that uses [ARCore API](https://developers.google.com/ar/reference) for collecting the ground truth trajectory has been proposed and a dataset using this method along with the method proposed in [RIDI](https://github.com/higerra/ridi_imu) using a Lenovo Tango device for collecting the ground truth trajectory has been collected.
 A preprocessing step has been added to read and prepare the data.
-The collected dataset can be downloaded from [IMUNet_datset](https://www.dropbox.com/s/lm5fbym7azjn5ws/IMUNet_dataset.zip?dl=0).
+The collected dataset can be downloaded from [IMUNet_dataset](https://www.dropbox.com/s/lm5fbym7azjn5ws/IMUNet_dataset.zip?dl=0).

 Other datasets are: